Naturah/naturah-shopify-theme/memory_bank/tasks.md

 - Performance improvements needed on collection pages
 - Image optimization workflow to be established
-- Better error handling needs to be implemented on form submissions
+- ✅ Better error handling implemented on form submissions and reviews display
 - ✅ Fixed schema error in featured-products section (changed from block-based to collection-based approach)
+- ✅ Fixed "new_comment form must be given an article" error on product cards
+- ✅ Improved UI for availability filters and price range inputs

 *This document should be updated regularly with progress and new tasks.*